hackeryarn/blog/content/post/making-redux-easy.md

 tons of simple actions and reducers all of which perform updates, maps, or filters.

 There are many attempts to combat this.
-Suggesting range from using a new state management library like Mobx, to abandoning React for something like Vue.
+Suggestions range from using a new state management library like Mobx, to abandoning React for something like Vue.
 I think these suggestions are like throwing the baby out with the bath water.
 With either choice you are giving up the rich ecosystem around